marksweiss/sofine/README.md

     }
     }

-## Getting sofine
+## Installing sofine

-    git clone git@github.com:marksweiss/sofine.git
-    cd <CLONED DIRECTORY>
-    python setup.py
+    pip install sofine

+Then, make sure your `$PYTHONPATH` variable is set and points to the site-packages directory of your Python where pip installed `sofine`.

+    export PYTHONPATH=<MY PYTHON SITE-PACKAGES DIRECTORY>

 Then, create a plugin directory and assign its path to an environment variable `SOFINE_PLUGIN_PATH`.
-You probably want to add it to your shell configuration file:
+You probably want to add it to your shell configuration file.

     export SOFINE_PLUGIN_PATH=<MY PATH>

+`sofine` runs its REST server on port 10000.
+If you want to use a different port, set the environment variable `SOFINE_REST_PORT`.
+You probably want to add it to your shell configuration file.

+    export SOFINE_REST_PORT=<MY PORT>

 ## How Plugins Work and How to Write Them